Factor-First AI Investment Analysis Narrated by a Six-Persona Committee

 Added Piotroski F-Score and Altman Z-Score as diagnostic gates that surface independently, not as factor bars, so a distress zone hard-caps the composite instead of being averaged away.

-Pulled quantitative signals from financial data APIs and delegated committee narration to Claude via AWS Bedrock using a constrained prompt that returns structured verdicts rather than open-ended commentary.
+Pulled quantitative signals from financial data APIs and delegated committee narration to Claude via the Anthropic API (with Bedrock failover) using a constrained prompt that returns structured verdicts rather than open-ended commentary.

 Grounded the LLM with factual financial context at inference time and added public no-login access with rate limiting at 10 requests per IP per hour.